XINRUI78/Projection-predictive-variable-selection/README.md

 This repository contains R code for a simulation study evaluating Bayesian projection predictive variable selection for logistic regression models.

-The study compares Bayesian reference models with different priors and evaluates projected submodels using external validation datasets.
+The study starts with Bayesian reference models with different priors and then evaluates projected submodels using independent validation datasets.

 ---